Trump touts "Big Victory" in midterms despite losing House

 House Minority Leader Nancy Pelosi, D-Calif., praised Democratic volunteers during a celebration Tuesday night, and also received a call from Trump.

-While it's unclear whether Pelosi will reclaim her title as speaker of the House when Democrats retake the chamber in 2019, Trump said she "deserves" the role.
+While it's unclear whether Pelosi will reclaim her title as speaker of the House when Democrats officially take control of the chamber in 2019, Trump said she "deserves" the role.

 "If they give her a hard time, perhaps we will add some Republican votes," he tweeted.